 - 1. Remove screen from fireplace. - 2.
 Remove branch log and rear log from burner assembly. - 3.
 Insert back panel into firebox. - 4.
-Insert one side panel into firebox. - 5.
-Align clearance hole on brick panel bracket with screw hole in the left or right interior top of firebox.
-Use two 10 x 1/2" screws to attach brick panel bracket to interior, top of firebox. - 6.
+Insert one (1) side panel into firebox. - Use two (2) brick panel brackets to secure side panel.
+Align clearance hole on brick panel bracket with screw hole in the left or right interior, top and bottom of firebox.
+Use two (2) 10 x 1/2" screws to attach brick panel bracket to interior top and bottom of firebox. - 6.
 Repeat steps 4 and 5 to install second side panel. - 7.
 Replace rear log and branch log onto burner assembly. - 8.
 Replace screen onto fireplace. - 9.
-Installation of optional brick liner is complete.
+Installation of optional brick liner is completed.